YDIB11/Swissdata/index.markdown

     <p>
       For each major innovation, we build an <strong>event calendar</strong> with precise dates (and timing: pre-open, intraday, after-close).
-Around each event we create a symmetric window of trading days and compare what actually happened to what a simple market model would have predicted.
+Around each event we create a symmetric window of trading days and (where appropriate) compare what actually happened to what a simple market model would have predicted.
     </p>
     <p style="margin-top:0.8rem;">